exhypotheses/associations/README.md

 ## Dependencies

-This repository explores, considers, a variety of dependency statistics for data studies.
+**Focus**: This repository explores, considers, a variety of dependency statistics for data science, machine learning, studies focused on classification problems.
 More notes upcoming.

 <br>

 ### Required Items

-A YAML that includes:
+Most probably an input YAML that includes:
 * The URL of a CSV data file whose fields will be assessed.
 * The R data type of each field in the CSV file..
 * The URL of a JSON file that outlines the characteristics of the CSV file data fields; the structure of the JSON file is